-On March 3, 2016, the Salinas Regional Director issued the original complaint on behalf of the then Acting General Counsel alleging that Premiere violated, and continues to violate, Labor Code section 1153(a) by maintaining and enforcing its arbitration policy.
-Respondent filed a timely answer on March 14, 2016, denying that it engaged in the unfair labor practices alleged.
-Thereafter, on April 7, 2016, the Salinas Regional Director issued an amended complaint on behalf of the General Counsel.
-This amended complaint (hereafter the "complaint") became the operative pleading of the General Counsel's office.
-Premiere filed a timely answer to the complaint in which it continued to deny that it had engaged in the unfair labor practices alleged.
+On March 3, 2016, the Salinas Regional Director (Regional Director) issued the original complaint on behalf of the then Acting General Counsel alleging that Miyasaka violated, and continues to violate, ALRA § 1153(a) by maintaining and enforcing its arbitration policy and arbitration agreement as a condition of employment.2 Respondent filed a timely answer on March 14, 2016, denying that it engaged in the unfair labor practices alleged and asserting that the complaint should be dismissed because it was not supported by a timely-filed unfair labor practice charge.
+Thereafter, on April 7, 2016, the Regional Director issued a First Amended Complaint on behalf of the General Counsel.
+This amended complaint (hereafter "complaint") became the operative pleading of the General Counsel's office.
+It also alleges that Miyasaka violated § 1153(a) by maintaining and enforcing its arbitration policy.
+Miyasaka filed a timely answer to that complaint again denying that it had engaged in the unfair labor practices alleged and continuing to advance the defense that the complaint was not supported by a timely charge.

+2 The ALRA is codified at Labor Code §§ 1140 through 1166.3.
+However, this decision retains the ALRA nomenclature from time to time when referring to statutory sections.

-2 The Agricultural Labor Relation Act has been codified in Sections 1140 through 1166.3 as a part of the broader California Labor Code.
-Here the various provision of that statute are identified by the ALRA designation.
-ALRA § 1153(a) defines an agricultural employer's interference with, restraint, or coercion of an agricultural employee in the exercise of the rights guaranteed by ALRA § 1152 as an unfair labor practice.
-In pertinent part, ALRA § 1152 guarantees employees the right to engage in "concerted activities for the purpose of collective bargaining or other mutual aid or protection."
+ALRA § 1153(a) makes it an unfair labor practice for an agricultural employer to interfere with, restrain or coerce an agricultural employee in the exercise of the rights guaranteed by ALRA § 1152.
+In pertinent part, ALRA § 1152 guarantees to California's agricultural employees the right to engage in "concerted activities for the purpose of collective bargaining or other mutual aid or protection."

-Based on the case record and the post-hearing briefs, three issues emerged for resolution: 1) whether the General Counsel's complaint is supported by a charge timely-filed under the provisions of ALRA § 1160.2;3 2) if so, whether Respondent Premiere's mandatory arbitration policy and its standard arbitration agreement violate ALRA § 1153(a) because employees could reasonably construe them as precluding workers from seeking remedial action by filing charges before the ALRB; and 3) whether Respondent Premiere's arbitration policy and standard arbitration agreement violate ALRA § 1153(a) by requiring workers, as a condition of employment, to waive their right to engage in concerted activity protected by ALRA § 1152 by pursuing class or collective claims in any forum, arbitral or judicial.
-Having carefully considered the record in this matter, including the demeanor of the witnesses while testifying, and the briefs filed on behalf of the General Counsel, Charging Party, and Respondent, I find the complaint is supported by a timely-filed charge, and that Respondent violated the Act as alleged in the complaint's first cause of action but not the second based on the findings and conclusions below.
+The record and the parties' post-hearing briefs present these three issues: 1) whether the General Counsel's complaint is supported by a timely-filed charge;3 2) if so, whether Miyasaka's mandatory arbitration policy and its standard arbitration agreement violate § 1153(a) because a reasonable agricultural employee could construe its terms as precluding her/him from filing unfair labor practice charges with the ALRB as alleged in the complaint's first cause of action; and 3) whether Respondent Miyasaka's arbitration policy and standard arbitration agreement violate 1153(a) by requiring workers, as a condition of employment, to waive their protected statutory right under section 1152 to pursue a class or collective claim(s) in any forum, arbitral or judicial, as alleged in the second cause of action.

+Having carefully considered the record, including the demeanor of the witnesses while testifying, and the briefs filed on behalf of the General Counsel, Charging Party, and Respondent, I find the complaint is supported by a timely-filed charge, and that Respondent violated section 1153(a) as alleged in the complaint's first cause of action but did not violate the Act as alleged in the second cause of action based on the findings and conclusions below.